jmelcr/ecc_lipids/README.md

-This work is open to any contribution from anyone from pointig out bugs, [raising issues](https://github.com/jmelcr/ecc_lipids/issues) and adding extra starting structures to adding new molecules and headgroup-tail combinations and improving the whole force field.
+This work is open to any contribution from anyone from pointig out bugs, [raising issues](https://github.com/jmelcr/ecc_lipids/issues) improving this page and adding extra starting structures to adding new molecules and headgroup-tail combinations and improving the whole force field.
 Enjoy the force field, fork this repository and contribute through [pull requests](https://github.com/jmelcr/ecc_lipids/pulls)!